Vermont Airbnb Laws and Regulations – Current Requirements in The Green Mountain State

 - All occupancy taxes on the short-term rental unit required pursuant to 32 V.S.A chapter 225 are paid in a timely manner.

-- The Commissioner may inspect through his or her duly authorized officers, inspectors, agents, or assistants at all reasonable times, a short-term rental and the operator’s records related to the short-term rental.
+- The Commissioner may inspect, through his or her duly authorized officers, inspectors, agents, or assistants at all reasonable times, a short-term rental and the operator’s records related to the short-term rental.

 - A person may not offer all or part of a dwelling unit as a short-term rental unless the person has occupied the dwelling unit as his or her primary residence for (a) 270 days or the preceding year; or (b) if the person has owned or leased the dwelling unit for less than a year, more than 70 percent of the days that the person has owned or leased the dwelling unit.

-While the new ordinance doesn’t include a short-term rental insurance requirement, the Department of Health and the Department of Public Safety’s Division of Fire Safety are planning to prepare a packet for hosts regarding their responsibility for health and safety and their financial obligations.
+While the new ordinance doesn’t include a short-term rental insurance requirement, the Department of Health and the Department of Public Safety’s Division of Fire Safety is planning to prepare a packet for hosts regarding their responsibility for health and safety and their financial obligations.
 This would also include a brief description of the importance of reviewing their property and liability insurance for proper coverage.

-Stowe, VT has short-term rental restrictions in place, only allowing rentals in single-family homes, condos, and apartments if they are rented for one week or longer.
+Stowe, Vermont has short-term rental restrictions in place, only allowing rentals in single-family homes, condos, and apartments if they are rented for one week or longer.
 If hosts rent on a nightly basis or less than a week, they are limited to certain zones within the City.

-Short-term rentals and Airbnb properties are also subject to safety inspections by the State Fire Marshall ($125 per inspection) who will check on code compliance for windows, stairways and active smoke alarms and carbon monoxide alarms.
+Short-term rentals and Airbnb properties are also subject to safety inspections by the State Fire Marshall ($125 per inspection) who will check on code compliance for windows, stairways and active smoke alarms, and carbon monoxide alarms.

 Stowe also advises hosts to check with their current insurance carrier to see if they have appropriate coverage for short-term rental activity.
 It is quickly becoming common knowledge that homeowners insurance does not provide adequate coverage and typically includes a business activity exclusion, meaning claims could be denied for property damage or liability arising from the short-term rental business.

-Quote Your Airbnb Today
+Quote Your Short-Term Vacation Rental Today